This document describes the current stable version of Celery (3.1). For development docs, go here.

 }

-RPC backend settings
+RPC backend settings¶

-If set to True, result messages will be persistent.
-This means the messages will not be lost after a broker restart.
-The default is for the results to be transient.
+messages will not be lost after a broker restart.
+The default is for the

-Example configuration
+Example configuration¶

 CELERY_RESULT_BACKEND = 'rpc://'